rbrglez/open-logic/doc/base/olo_base_arb_wrr.md

 changes dynamically this must be kept in mind.

-This is an implementation tradeoff chosen to limit the lenght of combinatorial paths (i.e. to allow hich clock frequencies).
+This is an implementation tradeoff chosen to limit the lenght of combinatorial paths (i.e. to allow higher clock frequencies).

-Changes in _In_Req_ are applied in the immediately..
+Changes in _In_Req_ are applied immediately.

 **Requests Change:**